Specnr/lockout-fabric/README.md

 # Board Builder

 You can create and play custom boards in-game.
-There's some extra goals (that aren't part of the "random goal pool") that you can find in Board Builder.
 Boards are saved locally (client-side), in `.../.minecraft/lockout-boards`

 Open the Board Builder: